-Briefly describe in the space below how the Project is likely to improve gender equality and women's empowerment
+Briefly describe in the space below how the Project is likely to improve gender equality and women's empowerment.

-Achieve gender equality and empower all women and girls.
-Project ensures the equal participation of women and men at the local level, including the composition and mapping of solutions.
-The project will, among other Goals, pay special attention in identifying, mapping, leveraging and scaling solutions to achieve SDG5, The project will take special measures to reach out to women, girls, vulnerable and excluded populations, to make sure they are fully included in the identification of the Lab Leads in participating countries, and take special measures to the locations where women's participation is particularly low.
-Briefly describe in the space below how the Project mainstreams environmental sustainability seeks to locate local efforts in addressing environmental sustainability, draw principles of its success, and bring it to the global for a for the collective learning, and potential scaling.
+The project will take special measures to reach out to women, gris, wherable and escluded populations, to make sure they are fully included in the identification and mapping of solutions.
+The project will among other Goals, pay special atentin in identifying, mapping, leveraging and solutins seeks to locate local efforts in addressing environmental sustainability, draw principles of its success, and bring it to the global for a for the collective learning, and potential scaling.
 Given the nature of the project, the project does not envisage any physical activities which might cause adverse impacts to the environment.
-However, the Country Accelerator Labs will be instructed to take full consideration on the environmental sustainability throughout the project implementing period.
+However, the Chuntry Acceleration Latis will be instructed to take full consideration on the environment is sustainability throughout the project implementing period.

-The project works to identify, map, leverage and scale local solutions in achieving Agenda 2030 for Sustainable Development.
+Briefly describe in the space below how the Project mainstreams environmental austainability The project works to identify, map, leverage and scale local solutions in achieving Agenda 2030 for Sustainable Development.
 From this perspective, the project